petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-channels.md

 ---
 # Creating and Configuring Channels

 A channel is an avenue for selling products, such as a customer portal, a B2B marketplace, or back office phone sales.
 You must link a channel to a site to sell products on that site.
-Delectable Bonsai operates two online stores, one for B2C customers and one for B2B customers.
+Clarity operates two online stores, one for B2C customers and one for B2B customers.
 To support this, you must help Kyle create two channels and link them to their corresponding sites.

 To create a channel,